 Liquidity fluctuates during trading sessions.
 You are likely to see significant activity during the overlapping of the New York and London sessions.
 Depending on your style of trading, you could benefit from choosing specific trading sessions.
 For instance, short term traders prefer the US or London sessions as large price breakouts and percentile movements are more likely to occur.
 The Tokyo session is often range-bound, which might not be the best for them.

 Leverage in Forex

 Leverage in forex trading is a useful financial tool.
 It allows traders to gain greater exposure to market movements than they could otherwise afford.
-So, this means a trader can enter a position worth $100,000 with just $1,000 in their account, with a 100:1 leverage ratio.
+This means a trader in Canada can enter a position worth $100,000 with just $1,000 in their trading account, with a 100:1 leverage ratio.

-When you decide to trade, you need to open a margin account with a regulated broker.
+When you decide to trade, you need to open a margin account with a regulated broker such as FP Markets.
 Here, you will need to deposit an initial margin amount that is required to keep your leveraged positions running.

 This is also called deposit margin.
-When the amount drops below the minimum level, your broker will issue a margin call.
+When the amount drops below the minimum level, you will be issued with a margin call.
 This means that you need to deposit funds to keep your positions open.
-Otherwise, the broker may close your positions.

 A 50:1 leverage ratio means a minimum margin requirement of 1/50 or 2% of the total trade value from you.
 Similarly, a 100:1 leverage ratio means that you need to deposit at least 1% of the total value of your trade in your margin account.

 Technical analysis is based on the principle that the markets tend to repeat their historical price trends.
 To discover these trends, traders rely on technical indicators and forex chart analysis.
 Technical indicators are actually statistical formulae that can provide important information about the market.
 They are categorised into:

 Trend: Such as Simple Average, Trend lines, Moving Average Convergence Divergence (MACD)